mendix/native-template/README.md

 - `cd ios && pod install`

 ### 2.2 Build your app bundle
-To bundle your Mendix project please check the documentation on how to deploy your project with [MxBuild](https://docs.mendix.com/refguide/mxbuild).
-Do not forget to pass the `--native-packager` flag.
+To bundle your Mendix project please check the documentation on how to deploy your project with [Native Builder](https://docs.mendix.com/refguide/native-builder#2-8-generating-only-the-app-bundles).

-When done you should have an `index.android.bundle` and an `index.ios.bundle` and your projects resources for each platform relative to the native deployement folder.

-These need to be moved to their respective places.
+The unarchived results from Native Buillders need to be moved to their respective places.

 **iOS**